Bush hugs trees in sudden policy U-turn

-Despite that, the President's proposals have received a welcome from retiring Brit PM Blair and new German Chancellor Merkel.
+Despite that, the President's proposals have received a welcome from retiring Brit PM Blair and new German Chancellor Angela Merkel.
 Now that the US has agreed, however nebulously, to tackle climate change, there is no major nation officially denying the necessity for action.
 That said, the head of NASA, Michael Griffin, has chosen this juncture to suggest that perhaps nothing need be done about warming temperatures.

 As politicians wrangle, so do scientists.
 Many have blamed global warming for a lack of rainfall in some regions, but physicist Frank Wentz says quite the opposite.
 Wentz, funnily enough, is director of Remote Sensing Systems (RSS) in California - a NASA contractor.
 He says that satellite data indicates 13 per cent more rainfall worldwide by 2100 on current trends.

 "Where that additional rain falls is the 64-million-dollar question," Wentz told Scientific American yesterday.
 "And I don't think anyone can say that with any confidence."

 It doesn't seem to be falling in Belize, to name just one place.
 Reuters reported the same day that: "A once-majestic pine forest in Belize is struggling to recover from a devastating plague of beetles that scientists say was caused by climate change...beetles destroyed close to 70,000 acres of the Mountain Pine Ridge Forest when trees stressed by higher temperatures and years of water shortages could not defend themselves."

 Deep waters, these.
 Or actually, perhaps not. ®